Mike Guevremont

 First Responders

-Fire, rescue, and law enforcement need dependable staffing, modern equipment, and facilities that keep response times strong as the county grows.
+Fire, rescue, and law enforcement need appropriate staffing, modern equipment, and facilities that keep response times strong as the county grows.

 What This Section Covers